 It would take a joint CIA/FBI team nine years to find the mole that gave their agents to the Soviets.
 On February 21, 1994, the FBI arrested Aldrich Hazen Ames on charges of espionage on behalf of Russia and the former Soviet Union.
 He was the CIA counterintelligence branch chief for Soviet operations in 1983.
 It was only 2001, after the arrest of FBI counter-intelligence agent Robert Philip Hanssen on February 18, that it became clear that Polyakov was betrayed by both Aldrich Ames and Robert Hanssen, two of the most damaging spies in the American history.

-Update: Examiner published a piece about the Polyakov's granddaughter.
+Update: Examiner published the story of Polyakov's granddaughter.

 Below, the Cold War Spies episode on Aldrich Ames, the mole who betrayed Polyakov to the Soviets.
-It shows video footage of Polyakov's arrest and his trial.
+It shows video footage of Polyakov's arrest (6:40) and his trial (8:00).